MillionConcepts/pretty-plot/README.md

 # Pretty Plot

 A utility for easily converting VNIR multispectral data from Mastcam-Z into a standardized, pretty plot for quick distribution of results.
-The tool accepts `marslab`-formatted.
+The tool accepts `marslab`-formatted files.

 ### Installation / setup
 git clone git@github.com:MillionConcepts/pretty-plot.git